How to start your own genealogical research

 Due to Poland’s difficult history – particularly the wars and partitions – many Poles were forced to emigrate, and a great deal of documents remain scattered.

-If you are looking for information about what happened to your relatives during and after World War II, you may find it useful to examine the registries of the State Repatriation Office, which comprise lists of names of people who were relocated and settled in various parts of Poland.
+If you are looking for information about what happened to your relatives during and after World War II, you may find it useful to research the registries of the State Repatriation Office, which comprise lists of names of people who were relocated and settled in various parts of Poland.

 For information about your relatives who went missing during World War II, try the State Information and Search Office of the Polish Red Cross.